refena/refena/refena/doc/redux.md

   @override
   CounterState reduce() {
+    // called during the dispatch of this action
-    // called when a watched provider changes final counter = ref.watch(_counterProvider);
+    // and also whenever a watched provider changes final counter = ref.watch(_counterProvider);

     return state.copyWith(